ashanhol/ashanhol.github.io/_posts/2015-10-12-deployingAWebsiteToAzure.md

 # Deploying a Website to Azure

-12 Oct, 2015  in Blog Posts  tagged Azure / coding / deploying a website / github / hackathon / programming / visual studio / website by adinas
-Deploying a website from source control to Azure

 We have our website, now how do we get it on the cloud?
 Using popular source control systems such as GitHub, BitBucket, or CodePlex, it’s easy to use Azure’s built-in features to automate web app deployment.
 Azure makes it easy to roll back to earlier deployments if necessary.

 ![Changing the Deployment to Git](http://i2.wp.com/adinashanholtz.com/wp-content/uploads/2015/10/azure5-disconnect.png?w=778)